eucanconnect/helm/charts/rstudio/README.md

 You can do this in the questions in Rancher or in the ```values.yaml```.

+### Running the application
+You can use minikube to run this chart.
+To install minikube please check: https://kubernetes.io/docs/setup/minikube/.

+Run the chart by installing it with helm this way: ```helm install .```.

+We use xip.io to resolve the local domain entry.
+Check the url: *.xip.io

+When you are using a cluster provisioning for domain resolving you can access the instance by default on: analysis.test.molgenis.org.

 ## Persistence
 The persistence can be enabled by updating this value: